 LONDON, ONTARIO – Our old friend Chris Aikenhead had no sooner greeted us as we touched down at Vancouver Airport on the first leg of our West Coast tour on Monday, July 9th, than he gently, gingerly asked if we’d heard the news out of London which we’d only left behind about seven hours earlier.
 Oh God, the dog-sitters had screwed up and Gracie got hit by a car?
 Kirtley’s mom had taken another tumble and we’d have to fly right back and stand sentinel at her bedside?
 “Marion Woodman has died,” he said and was perhaps a little miffed when we practically sighed in relief.

-And now, four weeks after Marion’s death, I can attest to another similarity with the passing of my mother.
-When the incremental and inexorable destruction of both these women finally ceased, that maddening atmosphere of diminishment and mayhem that had made their final years such a trial to witness.
+And then a few more weeks down the line, I could attest to another similarity with the passing of my mother.
+When the incremental and inexorable destruction of both these women finally ceased, so too did that maddening atmosphere of diminishment and mayhem that made their final years such a trial to witness.
 With the lifting away of that cruelly limiting filter, it became possible to regard all of Marion’s life afresh.
-In her dying, she has been paradoxically restored to me.
+In her dying, she had been paradoxically restored to me.

-IN MEMORIALIZING MARION WOODMAN (1928–2018) it will be impossible for me to speak of her without also talking about her youngest brother, Fraser Boa (1932–92), and her husband, Ross Woodman (1922–2014).
-My involvement with all three has been so deep and rich and thematically of a piece (though each brought with them their very own specialties, emphases and quirks) that to speak of any is to speak of all.
+IN MEMORIALIZING MARION WOODMAN (1928 – 2018) it will be impossible for me to speak of her without also talking about her youngest brother, Fraser Boa (1932 – 92), and her husband, Ross Woodman (1922 – 2014).
+My involvement with all three has been so deep and rich and thematically of a piece (though each brought with them their very own strengths, emphases and quirks) that to speak of any is to speak of all.
 I know that Marion would not object that her portrait is mingled with theirs.

-I remember the joy and pride on her face when I talked with her once on their stairway about how much we’d been enjoying Ross’ impetuous solo visits to our house, how our children adored ‘Uncle Ross’ who would often slip them money to go and see movies and how much valuable support and insight he gave Kirtley in her studio.
-“Isn’t he great?” she might’ve said in words; she certainly did with her beaming face.
+I remember the joy and pride on her face when I talked with her one afternoon on their stairway about how much we’d been enjoying Ross’ impetuous solo visits to our house, how our children adored ‘Uncle Ross’ who would often slip them money to go and see movies, and how Kirtley thrived with the valuable support and insight he gave her in her studio.
+“Isn’t he great?”
+Marion might’ve said in words; she certainly did with her beaming face.

 And, in a way, I’m only following her lead.
-At Ross’s funeral, already well mired in dementia’s debilitating grasp, Marion impulsively rose to her feet about a third of the way through the programme of eulogists to share a few memories of her husband which soon morphed into memories of her brother who’d died almost a quarter of a century before.
-It was 20 kinds of awkward at the time and more than a little heartbreaking that a woman who’d always had such poise and grace should now be undone by forgetfulness.
+At Ross’s funeral four years ago, already well mired in dementia’s debilitating grasp, Marion impulsively rose to her feet about a third of the way through the programme of eulogists to share a few memories of her husband which soon morphed into memories of her brother who’d died almost a quarter of a century before.
+It was twenty kinds of awkward at the time and more than a little heartbreaking that a woman who’d always had such poise and grace should now be undone by forgetfulness.
 And yet, once again, with the passage of time and the attaining of a little distance, that embarrassing slippage of gears now seems to bespeak a different kind of mindfulness which I am emulating here.

 I know that I’ll be leaping from one lookout point to another in these recollections; upstream, downstream, this bank or that bank, occasionally perched on a rock of my own in that very same brook in which this flow of incidents and events will be gliding along.
 So allow me to start with a short poem by Emily Dickinson – Marion’s all-time favourite poet – that might suggest the sort of ride we’re in for: